5 Ways to Use Pinterest For Your Blog Or Startup

 This lead me down the rabbit hole of checking out the search engine and seeing if I could achieve a similar result.

 I opened my Pinterest account in March of this year.
 To date, I have over two thousand followers, and over 150,000 monthly page views.
-I decided I would write this blog post for others bloggers and small business owners who have not yet made the decision to use Pinterest.
+I decided I would write this blog post for other bloggers and small business owners who have not yet made the decision to use Pinterest.

 I know there are many responsibilities, as a small business owner, that you don’t believe you can add on another task.
 If I’m being honest that’s exactly how I feel about Instagram.
 To think of learning about Instagram pods, stories, and IGTV is a little overwhelming right now.
 So I’ve decided I’ll learn more about Instagram later this year.